— on the Art of Care

 Fremja means “to promote”; both in Swedish and in New Norwegian.
 We basically want to promote the goals and dreams of the human being.

-This interview was reprinted from www.elementa.no/blog – a blog on design, ecology and the imagination.
+This interview was reprinted from www.elementa.no/blog – a blog on design, ecology and the imagination, and recycled in Hauste Magazine.

 Words by Mira Beckstrøm Laurantzon.